Mark Udall: Elections

 On January 7, 2013, Udall announced he was running for re-election.
 Udall was unopposed in the Democratic primary, and faced Republican U.S. Representative Cory Gardner in the general election.
 Although Udall was heavily favored in early polls, around September, Gardner gained and held a steady lead thereafter.

 Udall's re-election campaign focused on reproductive and women's rights.
 Throughout, Udall attacked Gardner for his former support of a fetal personhood initiative, and claimed in ads that Gardner "championed an eight-year crusade to outlaw birth control here in Colorado."
 PolitiFact.com rated his claim "half-true," saying that it "leaves out important details."
 On MSNBC's The Last Word, Alex Wagner attributed Udall's trailing poll numbers to his "focus on reproductive rights."
 Due to his campaign's emphasis on these issues, Udall was ridiculed as "Mark Uterus."
 In an October 2014 Denver Post endorsement of his opponent, the editorial board stated that "Udall's campaign has devoted a shocking amount of energy and money trying to convince voters that Gardner seeks to outlaw birth control despite the congressman's call for over-the-counter sales of contraceptives.
 Udall is trying to frighten voters rather than inspire them with a hopeful vision."

 Towards the end of his campaign, Udall was accompanied by Second Lady of the United States Jill Biden, Massachusetts Senator Elizabeth Warren, and former Secretary of State Hillary Clinton.
 In July 2014, President Barack Obama headlined a fundraiser for Udall's campaign.
+Udall lost the election.